Maartii/Jester/README.md

 - If a player that gets the *"You're the Jester"*-message happens to be Imposter, there will be no Jester that game.
 - If a player that gets the *"You're the Jester"*-message happens to be a **crewmate**, that player will have the **special Jester role** that game!
 - You will also get a confirmation message during the first meeting.
-So if you're unsure if you're Jester you can always press the emergency button.
+So if you're unsure whether you're Jester you can always press the emergency button.

   <details>
   <summary><i>Screenshot of confirmation message (click to open)</i></summary>